 In April 2023, we amended our \$150.0 million bilateral facility provided by DNB Bank ASA increasing the facility to \$175.0 million.
-We drew down the \$25.0 million to be used for general corporate purposes.
+We drew down the \$25.0 million and the proceeds are expected to be used for general corporate purposes.

-In July 2021, we established an ATM program under which we may offer and sell from time to time up to \$40.0 million of our common shares to be listed on the New York Stock Exchange.
-Since establishment of the ATM program through to March 31, 2023, we have sold 2,350,000 shares, raising \$8.8 million in net proceeds under the ATM program.
+During July 2023, we sold 1,293,955 shares under our ATM program, raising gross proceeds of \$9.7 million.
+The Company's issued share capital following this issuance is 255,557,553 common shares.
+Our ATM program, which was established in July 2021, enables us the option to offer and sell from time to time, up to \$40.0 million of our common shares to be listed on the New York Stock Exchange.
+Since establishment of the ATM program through to August 17, 2023, we have sold 3,643,955 shares, raising \$18.4 million in net proceeds under the ATM program.

-Despite our significant equity and debt refinancing activities as further described in our annual report on Form 20-F for the year ended December 31, 2022, which was filed with the Commission on March 30, 2023, in addition to the proceeds raised from the unsecured convertible bonds and secured bonds issued in February 2023, our ability to continue as a going concern is dependent on a continuing improvement in the jack-up drilling market and securing our rigs on profitable contracts, in addition to being able to meet our existing capital expenditure commitments, working capital requirements and our debt obligations during 2023.
+Despite our significant equity and debt refinancing activities as further described in our annual report on Form 20-F for the year ended December 31, 2022, which was filed with the Commission on March 30, 2023, in addition to the proceeds raised from the unsecured convertible bonds and secured bonds issued in February 2023, the draw down from the DNB bilateral facility and proceeds raised from the ATM program, our ability to continue as a going concern is dependent on a continuing improvement in the jack-up drilling market and securing our rigs on profitable contracts.
+In addition, our ability to continue as a going concern is dependent on being able to meet our existing capital expenditure commitments, working capital requirements and our debt obligations during 2023 and 2024.
 As such, we have concluded that a substantial doubt exists over our ability to continue as a going concern.
 The financial statements included in this report do not include any adjustments that might result from the outcome of this uncertainty.

-We will continue to explore additional financing opportunities and strategic sale of a limited number of modern jack-ups or joint ventures in order to further strengthen the liquidity of the Company.
+We will continue to explore additional financing opportunities and may consider the strategic sale of a limited number of modern jack-ups or joint ventures in order to further strengthen the liquidity of the Company.
 While we have confidence that these actions will enable us to better manage our liquidity position, and we have a track record of delivering additional financing and selling rigs and joint ventures, there is no guarantee that any additional financing or sale measures will be concluded successfully.